 While you could start with a smaller tank and size up as they grow, we’d consider this to be a false economy.

-Goldfish produce a lot of waste, so a powerful filter is a must-have.
+Goldfish produce a lot of waste, so therefore, goldfish need a powerful filter.

 As mentioned above, tosakins aren’t good swimmers, so their water should be as still as possible.
 This means you should avoid any type of filter that creates a strong current.

 Do they need Substrate?